TheraForge/OTFCloudantStore/README.md

 ### OTFCloudantRevision <a name="OTFCloudantRevision"></a>

-In an application when you use distributed databases, copies of your data might be stored in multiple locations.
+In an application, when distributed databases are used, copies of your data might be stored in multiple locations.
 The copies of a data might have different updates because of which "Conflicts" occur and IBM Cloud can't determine which copy is the correct one.
-Keeping this data in sync is important that is where  `OTFCloudantRevision`  solves this problem of confilicts.
+Keeping this data in sync is important that is where  `OTFCloudantRevision`  solves this problem of conflicts.
 The `OTFCloudantRevision` make sure that every Entity has revision id in order to serve the [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control).

 Use the following add, update, delete, and get data functions to modify your data into the store, your class must conform to the `Codable`, `Identifiable` and `OTFCloudantRevision`.